 Highlights of ASCO

 For 15 years, the Vermont Cancer Center has coordinated Highlights of the American Society of Clinical Oncology Annual Meeting (ASCO) as a service to its members, staff, and their regional healthcare colleagues.
 This is a day-long annual review of the most important international clinical oncology meeting of the year, featuring updates in clinical and translational cancer research and treatment in primary disease sites and cancer prevention.
 The event is for physicians, oncology nurses, and all other medical and oncology professionals.
 This conference takes place in mid-June and is CME accredited.
-Register for the conference will be throught the UVM Continuing Medical Education and will be posted here when available.
+Register for the conference will be throught the UVM Continuing Medical Education.

 The General Public